RanZhu1989/MVar_Toolkits_for_Gurobipy/README.md

 ```python
 from MVarToolkits import _fixMvar, _getX_MvarByName
 ```
-Please refer to Tools.ipynb for more details.
+Please refer to Tutorial.ipynb for more details.
 ## 5. Application
 This toolkits is used for updating the optimzation model-based reinforcement learning environment in the [repository](https://github.com/RanZhu1989/IL_Self_Healing).